-- All Programs must be registered with the Risk Management Department at least 30 days prior to commencement of the program or event.
+- All Programs must be registered with Insurance and Financial Risk through the Protection of Children Website at least 30 days prior to commencement of the program or event.
 Programs involving travel abroad should register 60 days prior to travel.

 - Programs will be registered through the online registration form.

 - All adults that will be interacting with Children must go through a criminal background check and a check of the national sex offender registry every three years.

 - Notre Dame students must go through a criminal background check and a check of the national sex offender registry when traveling abroad with Children

 - The Office of Human Resources, in consultation with the Office of General Counsel, will review any adverse findings and make appropriate recommendations.

 - The process for obtaining Background Checks is available here.

 - The Responsible Party must ensure that participant waiver, release and indemnification agreements are signed by a parent or legal guardian for each Child participating in a Program.